Tag Archives: Movie Review

 Holiday Rush (2019), Netflix

-Starring Sonequa Martin-Green, Romany Malco and La La Anthony, I was initially drawn to Holiday Rush for the festive theme, the decorations (which were OK) and hopefully a good story of someone making their way back after a setback.
+Starring Sonequa Martin-Green, Romany Malco and La La Anthony, I was initially drawn to Holiday Rush for the festive theme, the decorations (which were OK), and hopefully a good story of someone making their way back after a setback.

 Story-wise, I like the general outline of the way popular radio DJ Rush Williams (Malco) managed to bounce back after suffering a career disappointment.
 And I’m not mad at how, like almost every Christmas themed movie with a focus on family, love and togetherness, Holiday Rush had its own version of a ‘Christmas miracle.’
 Meaning that everything came together in the end, just in time for December 25th.

 My issue is with the execution.
-Director Leslie Small’s story relied quite a bit on the usual cliches to build the story and move things along, sometimes in a way that unfortunately felt rushed and contrived in places.
+Director Leslie Small’s movie relied quite a bit on the usual cliches to build the story and move things along, sometimes in a way that unfortunately felt rushed and contrived in places.
 Acting-wise, Malco and Martin-Green didn’t do badly.
 The story edit just didn’t help anyone overall.

 At a push, the brief musical performance towards the end is likely my favourite thing about Holiday Rush.